razorlabsorg/wallet-kit-docs/docs/QuickStart.md

 pnpm install @razorlabs/wallet-kit
 ```

-Next, make sure `@mysten/sui.js` is installed in your project if your app is build on M2.
-For M1 builders make sure you have `aptos` installed.
+Next, make sure `@mysten/sui.js` is installed in your project if your app is built on Sui Move.
+For Aptos Move apps, make sure you have `@aptos-labs/ts-sdk` installed.
 If not, install either one of them depending on the chain you're building on.

 ```shell
 npm install @mysten/sui.js